-While working on her degree, she studied Ecology, Community and Spirituality in France and India under Wim Aspeslagh.
-Concurrently, she first experienced contact improvisation in a workshop lead by Chris Aiken, Peter Bingham and Andrew Harwood and has since dived into the genre and studied with many teachers.
+While working on her BA degree, she studied Ecology, Community and Spirituality in France and India under Wim Aspeslagh.
+Concurrently, she first experienced contact improvisation in a workshop led by Chris Aiken, Peter Bingham, and Andrew Harwood and has since dived into the genre and studied with other masters in the field.
 Under the guidance of Gill Wright Miller, she investigated spirituality and movement in her senior thesis entitled Mindfulness: An Approach to Moving.

 As a graduate student, Ilana explored the performativity of gender through her thesis, SAM, A Multilayered Dance Persona: The Invention of the Performer in Contemporary Dance.
 Under the guidance of Dana Thai Soon Burgess.
 Maida Withers, and Sharon Mansur, she completed her first evening-length solo performance and honed her personal choreographic style.

 Ilana Silverstein is a founding bandmember of Tia Nina, along with Leah Curran Moon and Lisi Stoessel.
 Ilana found her way into the professional arts community through Fieldwork and served as The Field/DC Director for 10 years and the Field Network Manager for 1.5 years.
 She has studied and performed modern dance and improvisation in Ohio, India, Illinois, Massachusetts, Missouri, North Carolina, Maryland, Virginia, Washington, DC, and Washington.
 Ilana has been presented by the Capital Fringe Festival, Philly Fringe Festival, Gaia in Washington DC, and the Source Festival.
 She has performed with John Moletress, Dance Box Theater, Daniel Burkholder, Yoko K. and other artists in the D.C. area.